By Steve Beauregard

 Enterprise, Nevada, a suburb to the south and west of Las Vegas is a good 25% higher than Sin City, at 2,552 feet.

 The elevation is also slightly higher in nearby Henderson, Nevada, where the town averages 2,402 feet above sea level.

-The lowest elevation in the Las Vegas area, by my calculation, is in Winchester, Nevada, an unincorporated area that encompasses part of the Strip, but mostly only around the north Strip area (think SLS Las Vegas), and the Las Vegas Convention Center.
+The lowest elevation in the Las Vegas area, by my calculation, is in Winchester, Nevada, an unincorporated area that encompasses part of the Strip, but mostly only around the north Strip area (think Sahara Las Vegas), and the Las Vegas Convention Center.

 The elevation here is 1,919 feet above sea level.
 Oddly enough, just a few feet stroll from Winchester’s northern boundary is the place in Las Vegas with the highest elevation.